-In consultation with the advisor, a Guidance Committee must be selected no later than March 1 of the second semester in the program.
-A report from the Guidance Committee is due March 20th, annually.
+In consultation with the advisor, a Guidance Committee must be selected.
+A report from the Guidance Committee is due annually.
 The Guidance Committee Report serves as the official forum for selection of the Graduate Committee.
+Specific requirements for Masters and PhD programs are specified below in Table 2.